aurangau/MMSP2026/README.md

 ## Correlation between Metrics and DMOS

 ## Dataset on MOS, DMOS and Metric Values
+The dataset of the raw MOS, DMOS, corresponding images and the clean MOS, DMOS (post removal of inconsistencies using SUREAL[4]) are available by emailing the corresponding author - aurangau@tcd.ie

 ## References
 [1] U. Aurangabadkar, D. Ramsook and A. Kokaram, "A Sharpness Based Loss Function for Removing Out-of-Focus Blur," 2024 IEEE 26th International Workshop on Multimedia Signal Processing (MMSP), West Lafayette, IN, USA, 2024, pp. 1-6, doi: 10.1109/MMSP61759.2024.10743912.
 GitHub Repo - https://github.com/aurangau/MMSP2024